MarindeMasLab/THG_The-Human-GEM-protocol/generate_data-base/README.md

 ## Overview

-This module provides a comprehensive pipeline for generating genome-scale metabolic models (GEMs) from KEGG pathway data.
-It automatically fetches reactions and metabolites from KEGG, resolves compound identities, calculates molecular formulas, performs mass balance validation, and exports SBML-compatible models for use with COBRApy and other metabolic modeling tools.
+This module provides a comprehensive pipeline for generating genome-scale metabolic models (GEMs) from KEGG pathway data, with optional extension via **Rhea** reactions.
+It automatically fetches reactions and metabolites from KEGG (and Rhea), resolves compound identities, calculates molecular formulas, performs mass balance validation, and exports SBML-compatible models for use with COBRApy and other metabolic modeling tools.

 ## Table of Contents